miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 [todo for x in todos()]
 ```

+Anyone who has stepped through database records in a CRUD (create, record,
+update, delete) will appreciate this convenience.
+It's a righteous union of
+Python list comprehensions with databases.
+Everything you have to do, you can
+pretty much do with `todo`, the object mapped to the actual records within the
+database.
+But what about the field types?

+### todos, todo and Todo...
+Oh My!

 But the second item in the returned tuple is what I previously thought was a
 **namedtuple** but I'm now coming to understand is the incredibly similar but
 somewhat more capable ***dataclass*** of a single record from the todo database.